Dundas BI - Product Notes

 When double-clicking on a label component to edit its text, a Webpage Error (JS error) may occur in Internet Explorer.
 This happens under very specific circumstances but does not interfere with the work flow.
 Simply click elsewhere and click on the label again (Ticket 51116).

-When viewing the dashboard in Re-size mode, scrollbars may randomly appear in Google Chrome.
-This is a known issue with the Google Chrome browser and is being investigated by the Chromium team.
+When viewing the dashboard in Re-size mode, scrollbars may randomly appear in the browser.
+This is a known issue with the browser and is being investigated by the Chromium team.
 To remove the scroll bars, resize the dashboard (Ticket 57933).

-When selecting or editing an image Source property containing a very long string, Google Chrome may freeze.
-This is a known issue with the Google Chrome browser and is being investigated by the Chromium team.
+When selecting or editing an image Source property containing a very long string, the browser may freeze.
+This is a known issue with the browser and is being investigated by the Chromium team.
 To avoid the situation, upload the image into Dundas BI (Ticket 60230).

-Using the Chrome browser, holding the Shift key prior to dragging elements will not work (Ticket 71320).
-This is a known issue with the Google Chrome browser.
+Using a Chromium-based browser, holding the Shift key prior to dragging elements will not work (Ticket 71320).
+This is a known issue with the browser that can be avoided by holding Shift after pressing the mouse button while dragging rather than before.

 |Firefox||When viewing a scaled dashboard in Firefox and clicking a drop down list, the drop down menu may be incorrectly positioned.
 This is due to a Firefox bug (Ticket 50600).|